jijiwa8104/ROStudy/README.md

   1. Go to the [official Ubuntu website](https://ubuntu.com/download) and download the latest version of the Ubuntu ISO file.
   2. Create a Bootable USB Drive.
 (Rufus)
   3. Make a space for new OS by shrinking existing disk.
-  4. Boot your computer with the USB drive and install Ubuntu.</br>
+  4. Boot your computer with the USB drive and install Ubuntu.

-Method 2: Virtual Machine
+Method 2: Virtual Machine</br>
 ## Drone Simulation

 ### prerequisite